10 Greatest 3D Street Art of All Time, Vol. 1

 Art knows no bounds.
 A creative mind can make mindboggling art from any number of dimensions quite like 3D street art.
 Even though you create these drawings in 2D, however, looking at them from a certain perspective makes them look 3D.

-Since then 3D Street Art has been used in the last ten years not only to entertain and beguile but has also become popular with brands to advertise their products.
-As the demand has increased so has the ambition of the artists to create ever more creative and spectacular pieces including designs that incorporate both horizontal and vertical surfaces and in 2011 the pictures became even bigger and bolder.
+3D Street Art has been around for a decade and is used not only to entertain and beguile the onlookers but has also become a popular medium of advertising that offers greater public viewing and interaction.
+As the popularity of this art form increased so did the ambitions of the artists to create ever more creative and spectacular pieces including designs that incorporate both horizontal and vertical surfaces.

 "Special Delivery" was created by Melanie Stimmell for the FringeMK Festival in Milton Keynes, UK in June 2011.
 Stimmell was the only U.S based artist invited to the festival to show off her incredible "Renaissance Style" art.

 9. Interactive 3D Picture

 This "Interactive 3D Picture" was painted by Manfred Stader at a shopping centre in Gdansk, Poland in June 2011 and creates the 3D illusion with both horizontal and vertical pieces combines to add further depth to the trick of the eye.

 "The Beatles" were painted by the Planet Street Painting team for the James Carling Pavement Art Festival in Liverpool in October 2011.

 Veteran 3D street painter, Julian Beever made a surprise late appearance in December of this year with his "Santas Grotto" picture in Camberley, UK.

 Beever is one of the most famous and well known 3D street art painters and he took 4 days to create this piece in chalk.

 "Wunderful Life" by Street Advertising Services.
 The team at SAS created this wall and floor piece which measured 100 square metres in London.